 The apartment complex claimed that it was not liable and said that the girl’s brother leaped and grabbed the overhang and that was the cause of her injury.
 The apartment complex also said that it had no notice of the dangerous condition.
 The jury verdict found the apartment complex 100% responsible.

 Actual case (not mine): $225,000 for a 56-year-old woman in 1989 who had a tibial plateau fracture and 3 broken ribs.
 She was a passenger in a car in Tampa when the car was hit by a concrete truck owned by the Defendant.
 She was awarded $100,000 for past pain and suffering, and $125,000 for future pain and suffering.
 The future pain and suffering was intended to give compensation for the remainder of her life expectancy which is 25 years (at $5,000 per year.)

 My thoughts: The pain and suffering for the ribs make up a small portion of this award as compared to the tibial fracture.
 I found it interesting that the jury verdict did not mention whether the Plaintiff recovered any money for medical bills.

-I have settled over 4 million dollars (before attorney’s fees, costs and medical bills were deducted) in personal injury cases in Florida, including car accidents, slip and falls, and cruise ships accidents.
+I have settled hundreds of personal injury cases in Florida, including car accidents, slip and falls, and cruise ships accidents.
 I want to represent you if you were injured in an accident in Florida, on a cruise ship or boat, or if you live in Florida but were injured somewhere else.
 Call me now at (888) 594-3577 to Get a Free Consultation.

 There are No Fees or Costs Unless We Recover Money.
 Call us 24 hours a day, 7 days a week, 365 days a year.
 We speak Spanish.
 We invite you to learn more about us.